 If you want to go further here, you should gather more than email addresses from social platforms; highly personalized information is also available — once again, only if that’s previously allowed by individuals.

 There’s a huge difference in sending a generic email with content from your blog and creating a personalized email that also contains content adjusted to the interests of a particular lead.
 This significantly improves your chances of getting more conversions.

-Not only will that make them feel important, but allowing them to participate in the development process of your products will also build brand loyalty.
+Not only will that make them feel important, but allowing them to participate in the development of your products will also build brand loyalty.

-So in this case, like in many others, practice makes perfect.
 One more thing — you shouldn’t be terrified of making mistakes.
 Naturally, you should do your best to avoid them, but what will make you a professional marketer on social networks is your ability to do damage control.
 So, build quality content, keep a close eye on how your leads respond, and you’ll be able to increase your conversions in no time.